FVITech/WEB2040-SQL/README.md

 ##Day 4

 Finish the front end that ties into the CRUD api which was written on the previous day.
 Teach students how to set up a git remote in their FVI digital ocean space.
-Have students deploy their applications, polish their front ends, and take a [formative assessment](quiz1.md).
+Have students deploy their applications, run them from the remote server, polish their front ends, make changes to their front ends so that they work by connecting to the fvi-grad remote, and take a [formative assessment](quiz1.md).

 ## Day 9: [Query and Projection Operators](https://docs.mongodb.com/manual/reference/operator/query/)